-The Indiana Master Naturalist (IMN) program brings together natural resource specialists and adult learners to foster an understanding of our state’s ecosystems.
-Participants will also learn how to teach others about the natural world and share personal experiences with a variety of audiences.
-Topics include forestry, botany, bats, geology, meteorology, outdoor survival, interpretation and more.
+The Indiana Master Naturalist (IMN) program brings together wildlife biologists, natural resource educators, and conservation professionals with adult learners to foster an understanding of our state’s ecosystems.
+Topics include forestry, botany, bats, geology, meteorology, birds, interpretation, and more.

 Full IMN certification requires 24 hours of volunteering with a natural resources management organization.
-Optional volunteer opportunities with Red-tail Land Conservancy will be offered during the course.
+Optional volunteer opportunities with Red-tail Land Conservancy and Ball State University’s Environmental Education Center will be offered during the course.

 To be added to the waitlist for the 2023 Indiana Master Naturalist program hosted by Red-tail Land Conservancy and Ball State University, please email Kelley V. Phillips at firstname.lastname@example.org.